 Different sanctuaries have different leadership configurations, but a common role at larger sanctuaries is the Shelter Manager.
 This person is typically in charge of all operations related to the care of the residents and has a strong decision-making role in ensuring that all are cared for to the best extent possible.
 The Shelter Manager may directly oversee all caregivers, as well as provide guidance for how the habitats and facilities are developed and maintained.
 A Shelter Manager must be highly knowledgeable in resident care, sanctuary operations, and a strong leader who can delegate effectively in times of stress.

 A facilities manager (or in the case of smaller sanctuaries, a dedicated caretaker for the property) can ensure that the physical environment of the sanctuary is always well-tended to, in good repair, and aesthetically pleasing.
-It can be highly valuable to have someone whose sole responsibility is to ensure that the habitats and pasture are safe for residents, that all of the essential functions of the sanctuary are operating as efficiently as possible, and that nothing will go unnoticed that could potentially harm anyone at the sanctuary.
+It can be highly valuable to have someone whose sole responsibility is to ensure that the habitats and pasture are safe for residents, that all of the essential functions of the sanctuary are operating as efficiently as possible, and that nothing will go unnoticed that could potentially The infliction of mental, emotional, and/or physical pain, suffering, or loss.
+Harm can occur intentionally or unintentionally and directly or indirectly.
+Someone can intentionally cause direct harm (e.g., punitively cutting a sheep's skin while shearing them) or unintentionally cause direct harm (e.g., your hand slips while shearing a sheep, causing an accidental wound on their skin).
+Likewise, someone can intentionally cause indirect harm (e.g., selling socks made from a sanctuary resident's wool and encouraging folks who purchase them to buy more products made from the wool of farmed sheep) or unintentionally cause indirect harm (e.g., selling socks made from a sanctuary resident's wool, which inadvertently perpetuates the idea that it is ok to commodify sheep for their wool). anyone at the sanctuary.
 This role can be vitally important to protect residents from fire risk or hardware disease, and protect humans by staying on top of OSHA requirements and advocating for safety in all aspects of the property.

 If a sanctuary relies heavily upon the public in order to assist with daily tasks and events, having a dedicated Volunteer Manager can be highly important for identifying needs that can be fulfilled by public volunteers, ensuring that communications to volunteers are carried out clearly and effectively, and making sure that volunteer opportunities are presented and filled promptly and in an organized fashion.
 A Volunteer Manager can also maintain all critical community relationships necessary for successful ongoing volunteer programs, and they may also regularly communicate the sanctuary’s gratitude to the volunteer base, which is an effective way to ensure that invaluable help keeps signing up for shifts!

-If education is a strong component to a sanctuary’s mission, either in the form of tours or other educational events for the public, having a dedicated Education or Outreach Director can be a great addition to the organization.
-This role can focus full-time on creating and refining opportunities to help visitors connect with the residents and help foster more compassion for A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies..
+If education is a strong component to a sanctuary’s The stated goals and activities of an organization.
+An animal sanctuary’s mission is commonly focused on objectives such as animal rescue and public advocacy., either in the form of tours or other educational events for the public, having a dedicated Education or Outreach Director can be a great addition to the organization.
+This role can focus full-time on creating and refining opportunities to help visitors connect with the residents and help foster more compassion for farmed animals.
 They can also help create and manage a sanctuary’s tour program, ensuring that an appropriate and effective message is being shared with the public at all times, and target potential audiences that may be receptive to educational programming.
 At some sanctuaries, the Outreach Director is also tasked with attending events outside of the sanctuary to help spread the message of the sanctuary’s mission and goings on to the community.
 Oftentimes, an Education or Outreach Director will work with outside organizations who share a similar mission in order to spread a sanctuary’s message to larger communities.